 Endothelins are a family of 21 amino acid peptides that act on G protein-coupled heptahelical receptors and are thought to function as local hormones (Baynash et al., 1994; Fuchs et al., 2001).
 These proteins are involved in many diverse physiological and developmental processes (Shah, 2007).
 They act as signal transducers, transmitting the signal in the cell, and modulating different cellular regulators via two distinct high affinity endothelin receptor (EDNR) subtypes, endothelin receptor A (EDNRA) and endothelin receptor B (EDNRB).
 In mammals, activation of the EDNRA is associated with pronounced vasoconstriction whereas EDNRB vocation is linked to vasodilation (Pollack et al., 1995).
-EDNRB accepts all three isopeptides of endothelines (ET-1, ET-2, and ET-3) equally (Baynash et 1994).
-Subsequent analysis identified roles for EDNBR signalling in the proliferation and differentiation of neural crest-derived cells including neuroendocrine, melanocytes and precursors and in promoting the dendricity of fully differentiated melanocytes (Parichy et al., 2000).
-The main role in the application of the coat color pattern, formed by neural crest-derived pigment cells, in parentage test, trademark and economical purpose in different breeds, motivated scientists to find molecular recognized by coat color.
-Therefore, many genetic studies have been started to characterize and identify genes required for the pigment cell development and pigment pattern formation in mammals.
-Currently, as many as eleven loci have been postulated to be involved in coat color variation in domestic horse breeds (Bellone, 2010).
-In Holstein polymorphisms cattle. melanocyte-stimulating hormone receptor (MSHR) gene were identified to be related to red coat color (Joerg et al., 1996).
-The EDNBR and Kit genes have been excluded as candidate genes for white spotting in Border collies (Metallinos and Rine, 2000).
+EDNRB accepts all three isopeptides of endothelines (ET-1, ET-2, and ET-3) equally (Baynash et al..
+1994).
+Subsequent analysis has identified roles for EDNBR signalling in the proliferation and differentiation of neural crest-derived cells including neuroendocrine, melanocytes and their precursors and in promoting the dendricity of fully differentiated melanocytes (Parichy et al., 2000).
+The main role in the application of the coat color pattern, formed by neural crest-derived pigment cells, in parentage test, trademark and economical purpose in different breeds, motivated scientists to find molecular marker recognized by coat color.
+Therefore, many genetic studies have been started to of as candidate genes for white spotting in Border collies (Metallinos and Rine, 2000).
 The EDNBR gene was considered as a candidate for coat color in some other species (e.g. mice, rats) (Steingrimsson et 2006).
-Tyrosine-related protein 1 (TYRP1) and melanocortin 1 receptor (MC1R) genes excluded as taupe brown color of Brown Swiss (Berryere et al., 2003) and as brown or red coat color in Japanese and Korean cattle (Sasazaki et al., 2005) or Holstein (Dreger and Schmutz, 2009), respectively.
-Accordingly, survey of the identified genes associated with coat color development indicates that three loci have been determined molecularly that essential for pigment synthesis, melanocyte survival, migration and proliferation (Van Raamsdonk et al., 2004).
+Tyrosine-related protein 1 al., (TYRP1) and melanocortin 1 receptor (MC1R) genes excluded as taupe brown color of Brown Swiss (Berryere et al., 2003) and as brown or red coat color in Japanese and Korean cattle (Sasazaki et al., 2005) or Holstein (Dreger and Schmutz, 2009), respectively.
+Accordingly, survey of the identified genes associated with coat color development indicates that three loci have been determined molecularly that are essential for pigment synthesis, melanocyte survival, migration and proliferation (Van Raamsdonk et al., 2004).
 Among them, the mutations of EDNRB affect the development of two neural crest-derived cell types, melanocytes and enteric neurons and resulted in produce congenital patches of white hair and skin (Bennett and Lamoreux, 2003).
 Therefore, it might be a potential candidate gene associated with coat color pattern in mammals.

-1 Department of Animal Science, Faculty of Agriculture, Tarbiat Modares University, Islamic Republic of Iran. e-mail: masoudia@modares.ac.ir
+Department of Animal Science, Faculty of Agriculture, Tarbiat Modares University, Islamic Republic of Iran. e-mail: masoudia@modares.ac.ir